csev/dj4e-market/README.md

 Your Django version should be `5.2` or later.

-You will notice that in this project, the project-wide `settings.py` and global `urls.py` is in a folder called `market/config` not `market/market`.
+You will notice that in this project, the project-wide `settings.py` and project-wide `urls.py` is in a folder called `market/config` not `market/market`.
 Many developers find it less confusing that using the project folder name as the project configuration folder name.